Diabetic eye screening (easy read)

 This special eye test is called NHS Diabetic Eye Screening.

-This is a special test about diabetes.
+The NHS Diabetic Eye Screening is a special test for diabetes.

 You will be sent a letter telling you when and where your diabetic eye screening appointment is.